MrStevenSmith/NetApp-Ansible/1.Installing_Ansible_and_AWX/README.md

 For NetApp employees and partners who have access to [NetApp LabOnDemand](https://labondemand.netapp.com/) this exercise can be carried out using the [Using Trident with Kubernetes and ONTAP v3.1](https://labondemand.netapp.com/lab/sl10556) lab.

-We will be using a script to install Ansible and AWX onto our control VM, however scripts have been provided to install ansible and AWX onto both a vanilla CentOS 7 or CentOS 8 installation.
+We will be using a script to install Ansible and AWX onto our control VM, however scripts have been provided to install Ansible and AWX onto both a vanilla CentOS 7 or CentOS 8 installation.

 ## Install Asnible and AWX